 Pharmacological uses of lavender oil:

-Anti-oxidant activity: A metabolic intermediate of lavender oil has been shown to have the ability of free radical quenching 17.
-Free radicals cause peroxidation of lipids leading to cellular damage which is a major cause of premature ageing.
+- Anti-oxidant and anti-ageing activity: A metabolic intermediate of lavender oil has been shown to have the ability of free radical quenching 11.
+Free radicals cause peroxidation of lipids leading to cellular damage which is a major cause of premature aging.

 Use in the cosmetic industry